Conniekoh/conniekoh/README.md

 ### Hi there 👋

-My name is Connie Koh who has a strong passion in Data Science.
+A graduate student | strong passion in Data Science.

 <!--